discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 - <Skill name="Razorclaws Rage"/> - Summons a spirit that causes your party to inflict <Condition name="Bleeding"/> on attack.
 - <Skill name="Darkrazors Daring"/> - Summons a spirit that <Control name="Daze"/>s enemies in an area around it for ¼ seconds once per second for six seconds.
 - <Skill name="Icerazors Ire"/> -  Summons a spirit that deals high damage to enemies around it and inflicts <Condition name="Vulnerability"> on the targets.
 - <Skill name="Soulcleaves Summit"/> - Summons a spirit that enchants your party's attacks with life steal.
-Increases damage dealth by your party while healing them for each attack.
+Increases damage dealt by your party while healing them for each attack.

 ---